|Table of Contents Search for printer HOME|

 In the early 21st century the IPCC's conclusions were reviewed and endorsed by the national science academies of every major nation, along with virtually every other organization that could speak for a scientific consensus.
 Specialists meanwhile improved their understanding of some less probable but more severe possible impacts.
 For example, there were signs that disintegrating ice sheets could raise sea levels faster than the IPCC had suggested.
 Worse, new evidence suggested that the warming itself was causing changes in forests and tundra that would generate still more warming.

 By 2010 impacts long predicted were turning up, sooner than many had expected — acidification of the oceans, unprecedented deadly heat waves, record-breaking floods and droughts, heat-related changes in the survival of sensitive species.
-An important new field of research developed as scientists turned from predicting future impacts to showing how global warming was harming people right now.
+An important new field of research developed as some scientists turned from calculating future impacts to showing how global warming was harming people right now.
 Deadly heat waves, droughts and storm flooding were multiplying.
 Most impressive were changes in the Arctic, as predicted by scientists ever since Arrhenius — only faster.
 The summer Arctic ice pack was dwindling with unprecedented speed and Greenland was melting in ways that probably could not be stopped, so that the seas would rise slowly and inexorably for a millennium.
 In Antarctica, the disintegration of some ice sheets into the ocean might be irreversible.
-Meanwhile it became clear that even if all emissions could be instantly halted, the gases already in the air would bring some additional warming for millennia.
+Meanwhile it became clear that even if all emissions could be instantly halted, the gases lingering in the air would keep the planet warm for millennia.
 Computer studies found that problems would get truly serious if global temperatures rose more than 1.5°C or so above the pre-industrial level, which was now almost unavoidable.
 That would put us in a state warmer than the planet had seen for hundreds of thousands if not millions of years, a state where computer models had little evidence to stand on.
 Half a dozen elements of the climate system might turn out to be trigger points, setting off unstoppable further heating.
 Unlikely, said the experts reassuringly, but, well, it could not be ruled out.